 - Use antibacterial gels or hand sanitizers that are now available in most public places, including bathrooms.
 They can also be purchased at most groceries, pharmacies, and supermarkets and can be carried around for quick and easy use.

-If you're infected with the norovirus (or if your child is), stay home from work or school, as it's easy for others to become infected if they live or work in your environment.
+If you're infected with the norovirus (or if your child is), stay home from work, daycare or school, as it's easy for others to become infected if they live or work in your environment.
+Infected people should also not prepare foods while they are sick, and for 3 days afterwards to help reduce the risk of spreading the virus.

 There's no cure for gastroenteritis, but symptoms usually go away in a day or two.
 The important thing is to keep well hydrated, since you're losing fluids.
 Adults benefit from oral rehydration solutions, broth, or bouillon.
-A doctor will usually recommend that children under the age of 5 use oral rehydration solutions available at pharmacies.
+A doctor will usually recommend that children use oral rehydration solutions available at pharmacies.
+In severe cases, intravenous rehydration may be necessary.
+Only in very select cases are antibiotics used for treatment.

-It's best not to eat anything on the first day of a gastroenteritis infection, as you will likely vomit any food that you eat.
-Just drink water or other clear fluids or, if you can't tolerate that, suck on chips of ice.
+It may be difficult to eat on the first day of a gastroenteritis infection, as you will likely vomit any food that you eat.
+In this case, you can drink water or other clear fluids or, if you can't tolerate that, suck on chips of ice.
 When you're feeling slightly better, you may be able to tolerate thin soup.

 The following are important tips for preventing food poisoning: